Alcohol and Other Drug Policy

 The following is a summary of certain Louisiana laws:

-- It is unlawful to falsify or permit someone else to use one’s driver’s license or other identification document in order to obtain or attempt to obtain any alcoholic beverages.
+- It is unlawful to falsify or permit someone else to use one’s driver’s license or other identification document to obtain or attempt to obtain any alcoholic beverages.

 - It is unlawful for any person under 21 to purchase or publicly possess any alcoholic beverages.